Estimote/iOS-Fleet-Management-SDK/README.md

 # Estimote SDK for Apple iOS

-**Note: Proximity detection features in this SDK are being deprecated in favor of our new [iOS Proximity SDK](https://github.com/Estimote/iOS-Proximity-SDK), powered by [Estimote Monitoring](http://blog.estimote.com/post/166007374930/the-most-reliable-proximity-tech-now-with-a).
+**Note: Proximity detection features (ranging, monitoring) in this SDK are being deprecated in favor of our new [iOS Proximity SDK](https://github.com/Estimote/iOS-Proximity-SDK), powered by [Estimote Monitoring](http://blog.estimote.com/post/166007374930/the-most-reliable-proximity-tech-now-with-a).
 If you're starting a new Proximity app or integration, we recommend to use the new SDK.**

 ## Table of Contents